S0ft1/CSVW-RDF-convertor/README.md

-# CSSWRDFConvertor
+# CSVW-RDF-Convertor

-Software team project.
+NPRG069 Software Project: Practical teamwork on a larger software project, implemented as a school work.

 ## Run CLI using docker